sameersharmadev/opulence/README.md

 <h2>Section breakdown</h2>

 + <h3>Home</h3>
-  The homepage was designed to provide a seamless user experience while guiding visitors towards the call to action (CTA).
+  The homepage was designed to provide a smooth user experience while guiding visitors towards the call to action (CTA).
 Here's a breakdown of its structure:

   + <b>Hero section:</b> The hero section is carefully crafted to immediately capture attention.
 A bold headline, engaging imagery, and a prominent CTA button are strategically placed to draw users in and encourage them to explore the menu.

   + <b>Featured section:</b> Consists of the most popular signature dishes for the restaurant along with an option to view the full menu.

-  + <b>Working hours:</b> Consists of the location of the restaurant in an embedded map, along with information about open hours, and a CTA to make reservation.
+  + <b>Location and Time:</b> Consists of the location of the restaurant in an embedded map, along with information about open hours, and a CTA to make reservation.

   + <b>FAQs:</b> The frequently asked questions (FAQs) section addresses common concerns in an easy-to-navigate format, ensuring visitors can find answers without hassle.

 + <h3>About</h3>
   The About us section is thoughtfully designed to convey the goals, vision, and journey.
 It includes:

-  + <b>Our Goals and Vision:</b> This section outlines the mission, emphasizing the commitment to perfect dining experience.
+  + <b>Overview:</b> This section outlines details and purpose behind Opulence.

   + <b>Our Story:</b> A dedicated segment shares the origin of Opulence, highlighting the motivation and values that drive the platform.
-  + <b>Our Values:</b> Describes the working philosophy at Opulence, explaining how the meals are prepared hygenically and with utmost care.
+  + <b>Our Values:</b> Describes the working philosophy at Opulence, explaining how the meals are prepared hygienically and with utmost care.

   + <b>Meet Our Team:</b> This section introduces the core team behind Opulence, giving a personal touch by sharing roles and contributions.